contao/docs/docs/dev/reference/services.md

         // response to the client.
 It will allow ESI tags that can improve caching behaviour.
         $resultChunked = $this->insertTagParser->replaceChunked($buffer);

-        // Returns a ChunkedText instaance and should be used when the result is not sent to a client.
+        // Returns a ChunkedText instance and should be used when the result is not sent to a client.
         $resultChunked = $this->insertTagParser->replaceInlineChunked($buffer);

         // Example usage for ChunkedText